TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_17.md

       • Could run a Python program simultaneously to read text output from terminal. <br>
       • Might be able to edit where text gets output, using socat instead of writing to terminal. <br>

+## 13OCT2025 1000-1100
+Attendance: Brett Ballew, Tyler Bare, Mandy Bacon, Erich Krepps, Gabrielle Renfroe, Dr. Tarek Elfouly

+* Updated Dr. Elfouly on progress made.
+* Discussed the possibility of using a websocket to send the data to the server.

 ### Future Assignments
 Brett: Make a copy of the SD card, so we don't mess anything up...
+Mandy: Research websockets or find other solution to real time data transfer problem.
+Tyler, Elle, Erich: Take care of documentation.